beccathebun/beta-protection/README.md

 No clue how you'd work on it live on firefox i'm sure you can but not like this at least i don't think.
 I would probably just develop on chrome with the base repo and copy over the manifest from here once done

+### What works?

+* basically everything that isn't below in known issues; image censoring, everything with options, import/export of options, etc.

 ### Known issues

 * video blurring seems to be not working and can't be bothered to find out why at this time
 * stickers may only load when in custom directories (won't show with .betapkg) - could be (and most likely is) my backend though
+* local censoring doesn't work likely due to File System Access API stuff.
+I've implemented some of it through polyfill library but i've probably missed tonnes that isn't supported natively.